rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 ## Extend Tekton Pipeline with Automated Testing

-> In this exercise we'll deploy Allure - a useful tool for managing your java tests and other reports from your CI/CD server.
-The exercise is in two parts: first we'll deploy Allure using gitOps and then add the tests to our pipeline
+> In this exercise we'll deploy Allure - a useful tool for managing your Java tests and other reports from your CI/CD server.
+The exercise is in two parts: first we'll deploy Allure using GitOps and then add the tests to our pipeline

 ### Part 1 - Allure